-No later than October 20, 2020,5 each party must submit to the Court, in confidence, a concise position statement (typically no more than 10 pages) containing a brief summary of the facts and statement regarding its position on liability; an analysis of the evidentiary and legal strengths and weaknesses of its case; status of discovery; identification of any pending motions; an outline or itemization of damages or other relief requested; status of settlement negotiations to date; and, the names of the individuals who will be attending the conference and in what capacity.
+an outline or itemization of damages or other relief requested; status of settlement negotiations to date; and, the names of the individuals who will be attending the conference and in what capacity.
 If a party has multiple insurance carriers providing potential primary and/or excess coverage in the case, that party's counsel must also address each carrier's anticipated role, if any, in settlement negotiations.
 Parties are to attach their most recent written settlement demand or counteroffer, as well as any position papers they have sent to the opposing side, as addenda to their position statements to the Court.
 Position statements may be submitted to the Court by facsimile at (505) 348-2305 or by e-mail at ritterproposedtext@nmd.uscourts.gov.
-Furthermore, if any party has in its possession any video or audio recording of the incident upon which this action is based, that party must submit a copy of the recording to the Court no later than October 20, 2020.
+Furthermore, if any party has in its possession any video or audio recording of the incident upon which this action is based, that party must submit a copy of the recording to the Court no later than March 16, 2021.

-At the settlement conference the parties or their counsel may be asked to answer the Court's questions in an initial joint session.
+As noted above, the conference will begin with an initial joint session.
+The parties or their counsel may be asked to answer the Court's questions during this time.
 If any party has reservations about providing any statement or answering questions in the presence of the opposing side, these concerns should be raised in the confidential settlement letter to the Court.
 The majority of the settlement conference will be conducted in confidential separate caucuses with each party and the party's attorney(s) and representative(s).